Nivlalvin/moringa/README.md

 Please ensure your code is clean and documented.

 📄 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
-.
 You may modify and distribute this project freely under the terms of the license.

-This version is **fully formatted in Markdown**, ready to paste directly into `README.md`.

-If you want, I can also **add the AI Prompt Journal section directly into this README** so it includes your Capstone learning documentation.
-Do you want m